NecroKnightMare/atlas-printf/README.md

 Compile it using gcc std=gnu89
 Make sure the latest Windows, Mac, Linux is installed in your operating system.
 This code was compiled with gcc, so install this if you do not have it already installed.
 If using Windows 11

--On your command line write gcc and hit enter., if -
+-On your command line write gcc and hit enter, if -

 "gcc: fatal error: no input files compilation terminated."